jb8io/jb8/about.md

 ---
 layout: page
-title: "A bit about me \U0001F600"
+title: About Me
 permalink: /about/
 published: true
 ---
-Enter!
+Bienvenidos!

-My name is Jake and I study cyber security at Kennesaw State University.
-I am nearing the end of my time in college and plan on pursuing a masters in the field once I graduate.
-I am currently studying for the [CompTIA Security+](https://www.comptia.org/certifications/security) certification.
+My name is Jake and I graduated from Kennesaw State University with a bachelors degree in Cyber Security.
+I am currently back in school at KSU pursuing a masters degree in IT.
+I am currently studying for the [AWS Certified Cloud Practioner](https://aws.amazon.com/certification/certified-cloud-practitioner/) certification and will be looking to earn the [CompTIA Security+](https://www.comptia.org/certifications/security) certification next.

-### Goals

-This blog is where I document my growth and learning expierences in my spare time.
-Anything infosec related will be posted on this site.

-### Certifications

-Coming soon////

 ### My email:

 [jacobboylan8@gmail.com](mailto:jacobboylan8@gmail.com)

+### My Resume: